 The cycle repeats.

-Nowadays, you will rarely see an application that doesn’t integrate with other services or applications.
+Nowadays, you’ll rarely see an application that doesn’t integrate with other services or applications.

-In enterprise environments, you will often see that employees’ data and credentials are stored in a separate service.
+In enterprise environments, you’ll often see that employees’ data and credentials are stored in a separate service.
 You may need to integrate with it to get access to the database of the employees.

-The storage space is often outsourced to one of the third-party providers like Amazon, Dropbox, etc. So, you need to integrate with it.
+The storage space’s often outsourced to one of the third-party providers like Amazon, Dropbox, etc. So, you need to integrate with it.